leanderdulac/pagarme-sass-styleguide/README.md

 # pagarme-sass-styleguide
-The awesome angular.js styleguide that we follow at Pagar.me
+The awesome sass styleguide that we follow at Pagar.me

 ## Table of Contents